samuller/ddsolver/README.md

 <!--
 TODO:
-- support 8-connected and disjoint symbols
+~ support 8-connected and disjoint symbols
+ * partially supported in transformations (hackish - only if there's a region in top-left corner)
 - allow whole area to select symbol (even gaps)
 - enlarge/pop-up symbols on hover
 - allow transforming to higher resolution symbols by upscaling whole image